stellar/stellar-cli/docs/soroban-cli-full-docs.md

 * `bindings` — Generate code client bindings for a contract
 * `build` — Build a contract from source
-* `extend` — Extend the expiry ledger of a contract-data ledger entry
+* `extend` — Extend the time to live ledger of a contract-data ledger entry
 * `deploy` — Deploy a contract
 * `fetch` — Fetch a contract's Wasm binary
 * `inspect` — Inspect a WASM file listing contract functions, meta, etc